softwaremill/supler/README.md

 with filled-in values, not to show the user validation errors for fields which haven't been yet edited at all.
 This can be done with the convenience `personForm(person).reload(receivedJson)` method.
 This simply invokes apply, validate, run action and generate JSON in succession.

+Concurrent reloads are handled as well.
+Only the results of the last reload triggered by value changes will be taken into account.
+Actions will be queued and executed one after another.
+It could be a good idea to block the UI while an action is executing, so that no form changes are made during action execution (which would be lost).
+The `isAction` flag can be used to achieve that (there is usually no need to block the UI for value-change reloads).

 ### Adding custom behavior to the form